Jscherbe/frontend/reference/planning/notes-table-list-design.md

 ## 1. Component Goal & Naming

 - **Name:** `data-list`
-- **Purpose:** To create a highly flexible, responsive list component that displays complex data.
-It should appear as a table with perfectly aligned columns on large screens and adapt gracefully to a compact, stacked view on smaller screens, without relying on rigid `<table>` markup.
+- **Purpose:** To create a highly flexible, responsive list component designed for displaying self-explanatory or loosely structured data without relying on rigid `<table>` markup.
+On large screens, it perfectly aligns item content into distinct columns using CSS Subgrid, while seamlessly adapting to a clean, stacked flex view on smaller devices.
+Because it is fundamentally a list and not a data table, content within should be comprehensible when stacked without relying on explicit column headers.

 ## 2. Core Architecture: Structural Groups vs Semantic Names